skinjester/remote-vision/docs/spirit animal notes.md

 One of my parent's friends asked me about the AI in his camera.
 The one that makes the video look like a painting.
 How is that app different than my work?

-The Mandela Effect - why?

 Why I've presented living machine hallucinations to audiences for the past year.
-    - I seek to surface that which lies submerged
+    - I seek to surface the stories that lies submerged underneath vision Why?
-Why?
-    - To find the Alien Familiar
+    - To better understand the images I respond to and prepare for consumption Why?
-Why?
-Seen clearly, the contrast between perception and hallucination is surprisngly emotional.
+    - To recognize the alien as familiar, and to recognize how alien the familiar is

 Why
 Because there are Universal Images
 Why